Houttuynia

-Houttuynia is a genus of two species in the Saururaceae native to Southeast Asia.
+Houttuynia is a genus of two species native to Southeast Asia in the family Saururaceae.
 One species, H. cordata, is widely cultivated as a culinary herb.
 The genus was originally described in 1783 by Carl Peter Thunberg when he formally described H. cordata as the only species.
-It remained a monotypic genus until 2001 when Zheng Yin Zhu and Shi Liang Zhang discovered and described a second species native to China, H. emeiensis but the validity still unestablished.
-It was named after Dutch naturalist Martinus Houttuyn.
+It remained a monotypic genus until 2001 when Zheng Yin Zhu and Shi Liang Zhang discovered and described a second species native to China, H. emeiensis but its validity is still unestablished.
+The genus was named after Dutch naturalist Martinus Houttuyn.